yk-liu/yk-liu.github.io/_posts/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons.md

 # Properties of Ising Anyons

+This post mostly follows Pachos's book of introduction to topological quantum computation.

 ## Fusion Channels

 There are three elements in the Ising anyons model.
 A fermion denoted as $\psi$, an anyon denoted as $\sigma$, and vacuum $\vac$.
 The fusion rules are